top of page

 States’ rights

-Even a casual review of the first ten amendments of the U.S. Constitution will reveal that they are restrictions on the U.S. government, not restrictions on its citizens.
+A casual review of the first ten amendments of the U.S. Constitution will reveal that they are restrictions on the U.S. government, not on its citizens.

 Of particular interest is the Tenth Amendment, which is written so clearly anyone can understand it: